-I’m Mim, my role is to propagate all of the many plants we grow and sell.
+I propagate all of the many plants we grow and sell myself.
 I have a passion for collecting and propagating – it has been suggested that it may actually be an obsession!

 Artemisias, achilleas, geraniums (cranesbills), geums, salvias, penstemons, pinks and buddlejas are particular favourites.

-Yellow House Heritage Perennials had its genesis in our love of perennial plants.
-We have been collecting perennials from old gardens for many years and have established a number of gardens, few
+Yellow House Heritage Perennials had its genesis in my love of perennial plants.
+I have been collecting perennials from old gardens for many years and have established a number of gardens, few

 of which now survive.
-We appreciate many of the plants our grandparents had in their gardens (they have a simplicity which many modern hybrids have lost).
-However many of these plants have become rare and we realised that the only way to conserve them was to propagate and distribute them as widely as possible.
+I appreciate many of the plants our grandparents had in their gardens (they have a simplicity which many modern hybrids have lost).
+However many of these plants have become rare and I realised that the only way to conserve them was to propagate and distribute them as widely as possible.

 Now that the open gardens scheme has ceased, there is a new website myopengarden.com.au/ which is providing a service to garden owners and visitors.